industrial-optimization-group/DESDEO/docs/explanation/parsing_and_evaluating.md

 values would be lists of decision variable values with a single value for each sample (length of each list in this example would be four).
 Then we would define the decision variable dict and call the evaluate method as follows.

+!!!
+NOTE
+    All the decision variable value lists should be the same length, i.e., same number of samples given of each decision variable.

 ```python
 xs = {